Employment Opportunities

 Lighthouse for the Blind & Low Vision is currently seeking a Teacher of Children with Visual Impairments – Early Intervention Program.
 This individual will provide early childhood development and instruction in Expanded Core Curriculum to visually impaired children aged birth to 5 years old and their families to help maximize their children’s self-sufficiency and independence as well as their physical, emotional, cognitive, social skills and development.
 Services are provided in the home, school and other appropriate environments.

-The position will be based out of our Offices located at 206 Avenue D N.W., Winter Haven, Florida.
+Positions will be based at 1106 West Platt Street, Tampa, Florida and 206 Avenue D N.W., Winter Haven, Florida.

 Key Responsibilities and Duties